September 12th – Boulder Oregon 10, Colorado 7

 – Four Buff defenders posted ten tackles or more in holding Oregon to ten points on the day.
 Senior linebacker Eric McCarty, a converted fullback, had 15 tackles to lead the Buffs.
 Sophomore linebacker Michael Jones posted 14 tackles in his first career start, while senior safety Mickey Pruitt chipped in 13.
 Senior middle guard Kyle Rappold, for his part, had 11 tackles against Oregon.

-- Seven players received their first career starts against Oregon.
+– Seven players received their first career starts against Oregon.
 Included on the list were two freshman who would go on to become two of the all-time greats at Colorado.
 Joe Garten was a red-shirt freshman from Placentia, California.
 Garten started at left guard his first game against Oregon … and never left.
 By the end of his career, Garten, a unanimous All-American in 1990, started a team-best 44 consecutive games.
 Another unanimous All-American in 1990 receiving his first start in 1987 was true freshman running back Eric Bieniemy, from West Covina, California.
 Bieniemy, who would go on to become Colorado’s all-time leading rusher, had three carries for 19 yards against Oregon.
-In starting in a season opener, Bieniemy became just the fourth Buff to do so, joining wide receiver Billy Waddy (1973) and cornerback Victor Scott and linebacker Scott Hardison (1980).
+In starting in a season opener, Bieniemy became just the fourth true freshman to do so, joining wide receiver Billy Waddy (1973) and cornerback Victor Scott and linebacker Scott Hardison (1980).

 – Others who started their first game in the 1987 opener included junior center Erik Norgard, who would go on to start every game at center that season; fullback Michael Simmons, who set the first-game Buff record with 142 yards against the Ducks; junior defensive tackle Lee Brunelli; junior linebacker Tom Stone; and sophomore linebacker Michael Jones.